bbangert/velruse/docs/providers.rst

 Default POST Parameters
 =======================

-Every provider accepts the POST parameter `end_point`, which is the URL that the token will be POSTed to when authentication is complete.
+Almost every provider accepts the POST parameter `end_point`, which is the URL that the token will be POSTed to when authentication is complete.

 Facebook
 ========